javalin/website/_posts/tutorials/community/2023-01-14-mtls-with-javalin-ssl.md

 - **Passphrase**: the passphrase for the private key, if any

 It should look like this:

 ![Insomnia conf](/img/posts/mtlsTutorial/insomnia-conf.png)

-After you add the certificate, you will be able to use the client certificate in any request.
+After you add the certificate, you will be able to use the client certificate in any request as you would normally do.

 ![Insomnia client certificate](/img/posts/mtlsTutorial/insomnia.png)

+## Conclusion

+In this tutorial, we have learned how to secure a Javalin application with mTLS.
+We have seen where we can learn to generate a CA certificate, and how to sign client certificates with it.
+We have also seen how to configure the Javalin SSL plugin to use the certificates and private keys, and how to test the application with Insomnia.

 For further configuration options, and different certificate formats, please refer to the [Javalin SSL plugin documentation](/plugins/ssl-helpers).